 This is a fast prep, and 45 minutes to bake.
 When you make a chicken soup, use ingredients that you think you'll like in a pot pie later.
 For example, I love to put a big bunch of spinach in my chicken soup, but if I'm planning on converting the leftover soup into a pot pie, then I won't add the spinach to the whole pot.
 I don't like spinach in a pot pie.
 So when you put the pot of leftover chicken soup in the fridge, know that you'll be converting that beauty into pot pie in a few days.
 It's kind of like you're cooking two meals at once.

-I'll be under, so that means that I won't be on hand all day for the election coverage.
+I'll be sleeping through the whole thing so that means that I won't be on hand all day for the election coverage.
 This is probably a gift to me, from the universe.

 Some thoughts on the eve of what will surely be an insane Tuesday.